Scotch Bonnet vs Wiri Wiri: Jerk Heat or Guyanese Pepper Sauce

 Guyana · C. chinense

-The wiri wiri is deeply embedded in Guyanese food culture, where it functions as the default hot pepper - the one that appears in pepper sauce, stews, and marinades the way jalapeños appear in Mexican cooking.
+The wiri wiri is deeply embedded in Guyanese food culture, where it functions as the default hot pepper, the one that appears in pepper sauce, stews, and marinades the way jalapeños appear in Mexican cooking.
 Its name comes from the local Creole tradition, and it has been cultivated in Guyana and surrounding regions of northeastern South America for generations.

 As part of the regional pepper tradition of Guyana, the wiri wiri rarely traveled far beyond its home territory until global seed trading communities began circulating it more widely in the 2000s and 2010s.
-It remains less commercially prominent than Surinamese peppers with similar fruity heat, but its reputation among growers and hot sauce makers has grown steadily.

 Selection